ksmetz/OligoMinerBiowulf/README.md

 	* `jellyfishIndex`: path to the `.jf` file (see [installation](#biowulf-installation-steps) step 5)

 	**Index sequence information**
-	* `indexSeqs`: A tab-delimited file containing `name` and `seq` columns for indexes to be appeneded to the probe.
+	* `indexSeqs`: A tab-delimited file containing `name` and `seq` columns for indexes to be appeneded to the probe when `addIndex` is set to `True`.
 By default we include `indexSequences.txt`, a list of barcodes from Allistair Boettiger with limited “off targets” for mouse, human, or Drosophila, as used by Leah Rosin's lab.

 3. Generate a tab-delimited input `.bed` file.